Do You Still Have an Electricity Bill with Solar Panels?

 While your consumption won’t be the same every month, there is something called net metering that you can use to your advantage.

-Because your solar system is still connected to the electric grid, if you produce more energy than you consume, you will have a net credit on your electricity bill.
+Because your solar panels still connected to the electric grid, if you produce more energy than you consume, you will have a net credit on your electricity bill.

-This means that you have put more energy into the system than you have consumed.
-The electric company then effectively owes you money.
+This means that you have put more energy into the system than you have consumed using your solar panels, so the electricity company then effectively owes you money on your bill.

 While you don’t get paid out, this reflects as a credit with your electric company.